Chinmay-SIT/RTOS/README.md

     2. Add task management features
     3. Develop synchronization primitives

-    About the Project
+##About the Project

 This project is a hands-on learning journey in RTOS development, with regular updates as new features are added.

-Stay tuned for more progress! 🚀
+Stay tuned for more progress!